 - Alert residents.
 The best package room solutions automatically alert residents when they’ve received a delivery via text or email.

 - Residents pick up packages.
-Depending on the system controlling package room access, residents may enter a PIN code, scan a QR code, or use another type of credential to enter the room and retrieve packages.
-At most buildings, residents can access the package room 24/7.
+Depending on the system controlling room access, residents may enter a PIN code, scan a QR code, or use another type of credential to enter the room and retrieve packages.
+At most buildings, residents can access the package storage room 24/7.

 Watch how the ButterflyMX package room works: